nbovee/tracr/README.md

 # SplitTracr: An Experimental Test-bed for Cooperative Inference using Split Computing

 An experimental framework for distributed AI experiments, enabling split inference between **server** and **host** devices. `tracr` allows you to distribute deep learning model computations across multiple devices, optimizing resource utilization and enabling edge computing scenarios.
+It has the flexibility to allow you to perform cooperative inference using different deep learning models on different type of devices, with automatic network management and experiment coordination.

 > [!Warning]
 > `tracr` is currently an experimental framework intended to explore distributed AI inference patterns.
 While functional, it is primarily for research and educational purposes.